Thought-Provoking Movies to Watch

 Thought-provoking movies are important because they can help us understand ourselves and the world around us better.
 They can help us reflect on our values, our goals, and our choices.
 They can help us grow as people and become more aware.

 Watching a thought-provoking movie can be an intense and engaging experience.
 It can make us feel strong emotions, it can make us think about things we had never considered before.
-It can make us change perspective and see the world in a different way.
+It can make us change our perspective and see the world differently.

 Metropolis (1926)